China's highest producer inflation in over 12 years highlights global price pressures - Up News Info

 Article content

+The PPI surge has yet to substantially feed through to consumer inflation, meaning the People’s Bank of China is unlikely to worry for now.

-Consumer prices saw their biggest year-on-year increase in eight months but came in below expectations and remained well below the government’s official 3% target.
+Consumer prices rose 1.3% in May – the biggest year-on-year increase in eight months – but came in below expectations for a 1.6% gain.
+Consumer inflation remained well below the government’s official target of around 3%.

 “Producer price inflation is probably close to a peak…we don’t expect (consumer price inflation) to rise much above 2% in the coming quarters.
 As such, (the data) is unlikely to trigger any shift in monetary policy,” said Julian Evans-Pritchard, senior China economist at Capital Economics.